-You will need to be connected to either the Oxford/MSD VPN or the ORCHID VPN service to access this web link.
+You will need to be connected to either the Oxford central IT VPN or the MSD VPN.

 Changing an expired ORCHID password

 All ORCHID passwords expire after 90 days as part of the security requirements.
 You can change your password anytime within the 90 days by using either of the two options above, however if you find your ORCHID password has expired, you won't be able to log onto the desktops until you change it.
 You can use the same web link shown above to change an expired password.
 Once changed you can then log back on to your ORCHID desktops.